akhilkatpally/website/README.md

 # website
-This is my personal website where I post various topics
+This is my personal website where I post about various topics.